• Skip to primary navigation

 Maple on Tap focuses on maple trees and how to tap them yourself.
 I learned that this is a uniquely North American product and activity because of the climate and native maple tree populations.

-I also learned that the three main maple tree species:
+I also learned that there are three main maple tree species:

 All these types can be grown on the same woodlot.
 This concept has become increasingly important to me the more I learn about permaculture.
-Here’s a permaculture profile of the maple tree – click here.
-It’s disturbing to read that Vermont maple are declining!
-I think planting as many sugar maples as we can is a civic duty.
-Don’t you?
+Here’s a permaculture profile of the maple tree.

 Raw Syrup to Maple Syrup Magic